 Navigating the LL.M.
 Application: Your Complete Guide to Core Components

-In this Guide, I’d like to distill the key components of a successful master of laws (LL.M.) application - what I refer to as the anatomy of a successful application.
+In this post, I’ll distill the key components of a successful master of laws (LL.M.) application - what I refer to as the anatomy of a successful application.

 LL.M. programs may vary in terms of the documents they require.
 However, most will include the following components: